-The first symptoms of infection with the AIDS virus include general malaise, fever, dry cough and sore throat, often mimicking the symptoms of a common cold and lasting for approximately 14 days.
-They may appear 3 to 6 weeks after initial contamination with HIV.
+The first symptoms that can indicate an infection by the AIDS virus (HIV) include general malaise, fever, dry cough and sore throat.
+This symptoms often mimic symptoms of a common cold and last for approximately 14 days, appearing 3 to 6 weeks after initial contact with the HIV virus.

 Main symptoms of AIDS